Please remember that you will need 1 original copy of each selection of music you perform for a judge’s copy.

-- The music is in the public domain—either it is not copyrighted or the copyright date is before 1923 or the copyright date is between 1923-1963 and has not been renewed.
+- The music is in the public domain—it is not copyrighted, the copyright date is before 1923 or the copyright date is between 1923-1963 and has not been renewed.

 - The copyrighted music has been ordered but not yet received, and you have a note from a music store stating that you have ordered and paid for the music.

 - You present a letter from the publisher or the copyright holder giving permission to copy the music.

 - You or your accompanist may reproduce single pages to facilitate page turns.
 The original published score must also be present on the music stand and/or music rack.